Skip to content

 Typical use cases

-• Creating multi-step agent workflows with tool use
+• Creating multi-step agent workflows with tool use and memory.

-• Exploring LangGraph for complex multi-agent orchestration
+• Exploring LangGraph for complex, stateful multi-agent orchestration.

 Strengths

-• Large and active open-source community with extensive documentation
+• Large and active open-source community with extensive documentation.

-• Wide range of integrations with LLM providers, vector stores, and tools
+• Wide range of integrations with LLM providers, vector stores, and tools.

-• Supports both Python and JavaScript/TypeScript
+• Supports both Python and JavaScript/TypeScript.

 Limitations

-• Abstractions can add complexity and make debugging harder
+• Abstractions can add complexity and make debugging harder ("abstraction soup").

-• Rapid pace of change can lead to breaking changes between versions
+• Rapid pace of change can lead to breaking changes between versions.

-• Can be overkill for simple LLM interactions
+• Can be overkill for simple LLM interactions where a direct SDK call suffices.

 When to use it

-• When building complex LLM applications that require chaining, RAG, or agent patterns
+• When building complex LLM applications that require chaining, RAG, or agent patterns.

-• When you need integrations with many different LLM providers and data sources
+• When you need integrations with many different LLM providers and data sources.

 When not to use it

-• When the use case is a simple single-prompt LLM call
+• When the use case is a simple single-prompt LLM call.

-• When you prefer a data-centric framework like LlamaIndex for pure RAG workloads
+• When you prefer a data-centric framework like LlamaIndex for pure RAG workloads.

 Getting started